Table of Contents

-“In the belly we find self-neuronal tissue.
-It is no coincidence the gut cells – adds Gershon – produce 95% of serotonin, the neurotransmitter of wellbeing.
+“In the belly, we find a self-neuronal tissue.
+It is no coincidence that the gut cells – adds Gershon – produce 95% of serotonin, the neurotransmitter of wellbeing.

 The gut releases serotonin as a result of external stimuli, such as food intake, but also sounds or colors.

 Recommended: Top 10 Foods for Raising Your Vibration

 And internal inputs: emotions and habits.
 “Studies on genetically manipulated mice, but also in vitro, have demonstrated the existence of a belly-head axis.
 To Gershon, it’s actually the first to dominate, at least in certain fields.

 Serotonin is involved in several important biological functions: sleep-wake cycle, sexual desire, sense of hunger/satiety, mood and peristalsis.

 Having a low serotonin level can lead to mood disorders, sexual health problems, trouble sleeping, trouble defecating, anxiety and contribute to depression.

 Serotonin is involved in appetite control and eating behavior, resulting in the early appearance of satiety, lower intake of carbohydrates in favor of protein and a reduction, typically, in the amount of food ingested.

 Not surprisingly, many people who complain about a drop in mood (such as a pre-menstrual depression, (see pre-menstrual syndrome) have an important need for sweets (simple carbohydrate) and chocolate (it contains and promotes the production of serotonin , because it is rich in simple sugars, as well as of psychoactive substances).